How to keep a house clean

 So, how do I balance it all?
 I keep it simple.

 Over the years I’ve found I can focus on four basic housekeeping routines that work for me, and I’m sticking to them.
 I can add other things, of course, but these are the tried and true basics.
-By breaking it down, I feel I can manage my life, instead of my house taking over my life.
+Some I learned from Flylady, some were ideas from other books I read as a young bride and many are just my own ways of doing things.
+By breaking it down and doing what works for me, I feel I can manage my life, instead of my house taking over my life.

 Here is what I focus on every day:

 1. Morning routines.
 I have found that having a regular morning routine works best for me.
 This involves at the very least: some quiet time, making the bed, taking a shower (hanging up my towel when I am done, of course!), putting on very simple makeup and getting dressed right down to my shoes.
 I always toss in a load of laundry as I am getting dressed.
-I find if I start out the day with those few things, I am ready for anything.
+I find if I start out the day with those few things, I am ready for anything and feel energized to tackle my day!
+You can read about my MORNING ROUTINE in more detail here (with tips for establishing your own morning routine!).

 3. Cleaning frenzies.
-Since the beginning of our marriage, my husband and I have utilized what we call “cleaning frenzies” to give our home a quick clean up.
+Since the beginning of our marriage, my husband and I have utilized what we call “cleaning frenzies” to give our home a quick clean up every day.
 A cleaning frenzy might last ten minutes or even up to an hour.
 But everyone participates, including the kids.
 We run around picking things up, putting things back, and generally tidying things up.

 Sometimes we focus on one room; sometimes it is an entire house frenzy.
 Sometimes it is a task frenzy, like dusting or cleaning all toilets!
 It works like a charm to make a big impact in a short period of time.
 Even one “10-minute cleaning frenzy” a day keeps the frustration away.

 4. Nightly kitchen clean up.
 Every night, almost without fail, we clean the kitchen.
 We put away dishes, load the final dishwasher load of the day, wipe off counters, and polish up the sink.
-There is nothing like waking up to a clean kitchen to make your day feel less overwhelming.
+There is nothing like waking up to a clean kitchen to make your day feel less overwhelming from the start.

 If I have my basic routines down, my home stays “clean enough” most of the time.
 Keeping up on things means I rarely feel overwhelmed by all that needs to be done!
 When my home is maintained on a daily basis, it is really easy to add in a few extra tasks now and then to really shine things up or get things organized.